fbpx

 1. Financial habits, attitudes and mindset

 Opening a savings account also comes with guidance on saving.
 The child begins to think of the ‘loads’ of money they will accumulate, once they save more.
 This mindset alone helps a child to value delayed gratification.
 With the help of a parent, a child gets to learn planning and budgeting and this helps in developing helpful effective financial habits and attitudes.
-They also learn to monitor their savings keeping track of their money and discipline.
+They also learn to monitor the savings keeping track of their money and discipline.
 Over time the child comes to differentiate between needs and wants.
 This practice proves beneficial as it is important for a child to develop a healthy financial mindset, something they can continue to rely on even when they attain adulthood and start working.
 Teaching Children How To Budget

 1. Decision making

 The financial education provided on the kid’s savings account also comes with feedback.
 Both from the bank and from the parent.
 This enables a child to improve their financial skills and implement their own financial decision when an opportunity to spend their money arises.
-It gives a child the chance to make mistakes and also learn on the best saving choices they should adopt.
-Therefore, a savings account does not only mould a child with proper planning and management skills, but it also equips a child with the power of financial decision making.
+It gives a child the chance to make mistakes and also learn the best saving choices they should adopt.
+Therefore, a savings account does not only mould a child with proper planning and management skills, but it also equips a child with the power of financial decision-making.
 A skill that might be a luxury in future once a child becomes an adult and becomes employed.

 “If you leave it up to other parts of society, such as the employer or private sector, it’s going to be a very unequal process,” Lusardi, a professor from George Washington University says.